cap-js/docs/guides/security/overview.md

 Application providers are responsible to ensure a **secure platform environment**.
 In particular, this includes *configuring* [platform services](#btp-services) the application consumes.
-For instance, the provider (user) administrator needs to configure the [identity service](#identity-service) to separate platform users from business users that come from different identity provider.
+For instance, the provider (user) administrator needs to configure the [identity service](#identity-service) to separate platform users from business users that come from different identity providers.
-Likewise login policies (e.g. multifactor authentication or single-sign-on) need to be aligned with company-specific requirements.
+Likewise login policies (for example, multifactor authentication or single-sign-on) need to be aligned with company-specific requirements.

-Note that achieving production-ready security requires to meet all relevant aspects of the **development process** as well.
+Note, that achieving production-ready security requires to meet all relevant aspects of the **development process** as well.
 For instance, source code repositories need to be protected and may not contain any secrets or personal data.
-Likewise, **deployment process** needs to be secured.
+Likewise, the **deployment process** needs to be secured.
 That includes not only setting up CI/CD pipelines running on technical platform users, but also defining integration tests to ensure properly secured application endpoints.

-As part of **secure operations**, application providers need to establish a patch and vulnerability management as well as a secure support process.
-Component versions need to be updated and credentials need to be rotated regularly, for instance.
+As part of **secure operations**, application providers need to establish a patch and vulnerability management, as well as a secure support process.
+For example, component versions need to be updated and credentials need to be rotated regularly.

 ::: warning
-❗ The application provider is responsible to **develop, deploy, and operate the application in a secure platform environment**.
+The application provider is responsible to **develop, deploy, and operate the application in a secure platform environment**.
 CAP offers seamless integration into platform services and tools to help to meet these requirements.
 :::